lachhebo/dedukti-editor/README.md

  - open a terminal
  - go to the folder where you have installed the package
  - run the command make
+ - install lptop.native (or a symlink of it) in the folder resource.

 ## Utilisation